 We offer students who have a laptop that meets certain minimum specifications the option to take their in-class final exams on their laptops.
 Students who elect this option use software called SofTest from the company ExamSoft Worldwide.
 The software blocks access to all applications and stored files during the exam administration, and blocks access to the internet and instant messenger.
 Over 140 law schools in the US and Canada and 39 state bar jurisdictions are using SofTest with excellent results.

 Although there is a charge for the SofTest software, the law school will absorb the cost so that there will be no charge to our students.

-Registration for fall 2016 exams for JD students begins November 1 and will run through December 7, 2016.
+Registration for spring 2017 exams for JD students begins now and will run through April 26, 2017.
 LLM programs may end registration earlier; please check with your program office for more information.

 To register, visit our custom homepage on the ExamSoft website.

 Please note that any JD student who signs up to use ExamSoft and later decides to take one or more exams with standard blue books, must notify the Registrar, Aida Ten, no later than 5 p.m. on Friday, April 28.
 Please indicate for which exam(s) you no longer wish to use ExamSoft.
 LLM and exchange program students should notify their respective program office.

 Students who elect to use SofTest must review the following information carefully:

 Who is eligible to sign up for ExamSoft?